TUNE M1 COMMON ISSUES

 Overall Verdict: Is the M1 Reliable?

 No structural or safety defects have been reported in the owner community.
-Every issue documented above is cosmetic, comfort-related, or a planning oversight.
-Community sentiment across 345+ discussions is overwhelmingly positive — the M1 scores 4.5/5 in the independent review, and most owners' biggest regret is not buying sooner.
+Every issue above is cosmetic, comfort-related, or a planning oversight.
+Community sentiment runs overwhelmingly positive.
+The M1 scores 4.5/5 in the independent review, and most owners' biggest regret is not buying sooner.

-- Swap the door latches on day one. $30 and 15 minutes.
+- Swap the door latches on day one.
+Southco compression latches, about half an hour per latch.

 - Inspect seals at the one-year mark.
 Tune covers warranty replacements, but catching wear early prevents water intrusion.